 It absolutely goes against our mission to judge anyone who chooses to purchase a purebred puppy.
 However, we also realize that many strongly prefer to rescue a puppy in order to decrease the overcrowding in US shelters with euthanasia rates up to 100% in some rural areas.
 Therefore, GP works hard to both give these rural shelters and rescues an option to save pups from euthanasia as well as diversify local adoption options by partnering with our local shelters.
 We also have a foster program and adoptions may occur through our organization as well.

-GPPR also has a strong emphasis on puppy training and exclusively uses positive reinforcement methods.
-In fact, this is something that we require for our foster puppies and of our adopters.
+From an animal welfare standpoint, we view puppy rescue with concomitant adopter education and support as an obvious yet underutilized method to decrease shelter and rescue returns nationally.
+Because of this, GP has a strong emphasis on puppy socialization before the 16 week window closes and exclusively uses scientifically based training with positive reinforcement methods.
 Our goal is to provide adopter support for any family that adopts a puppy—not just those that adopt from Georgia Peaches.
 It is our hope that by providing support and online educational resources that we can play a preventive role in keeping all dogs/puppies out of shelters as they grow older.
-We believe that a firm training base in the beginning and truly understanding your dog can decrease the numbers that are surrendered to shelters.